Theo-D/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 5-strstr.c - Contains the defintion for a function that locates a substring.
 6-puts2.c - Contains the definition for a function that prints every other character of a string, starting with the first character, followed by a new line.
 6-cap_string.c - Contains the definition for a function that capitalizes all words of a string.
+6-print_chessboard.c - Contains the definition for a function that prints a chessboard.
 7-puts_half.c - Contains the definition for a function that prints half of a string, followed by a new line.
 8-print_array.c - Contains the definition for a function that prints n elements of an array of integers, followed by a new line.
 9-strcpy.c - Contains the definition for a function  that copies the string pointed to by src to the buffer pointed to by dest.